CLERK OF COURT & COMPTROLLER

 How do I file an injunction for protection?

-You (as the petitioner) may file a petition at the locations below.
+You (as the petitioner) may file a petition at any of the locations listed on the Domestic Violence Filing Locations page.

 Bring your state-issued photo identification along with the name, date of birth, description, and location of the person you are filing against (the respondent).